This Peruvian Chicken Recipe is spiced with cumin and paprika and served with a crisp arugula-corn salad and a green sauce.

-How To Make Peruvian Chicken
+How To Make This Peruvian Chicken Recipe

 - Chicken: Pound chicken to make sure it’s even thickness so it cooks evenly.